devaliuz/Ki-Ra/README.md

    [https://alphacephei.com/vosk/models](https://alphacephei.com/vosk/models)

-4.Place the downloaded model files into the src/Infrastructure/models/lang_Model directory.
+4. Place the downloaded model files into the src/Infrastructure/models/lang_Model directory.

-5.Update the appsettings.json file with the correct ModelPath pointing to the directory where you placed the model files
+5. Update the appsettings.json file with the correct ModelPath pointing to the directory where you placed the model files

 6. Build the project: